Police use 'tortoise' technique: Officers nab fleeing driver, impound 16 cars

 An example over the weekend was when police attempted to stop a speeding motorist, where the driver then failed to stop and increased speed.

-"A pursuit was not initiated, but the driver was stopped by another motorist later in the day, and instead of simply receiving an infringement for excessive speed, [the driver] now has a court appearance, a suspended license for 28 days, and was liable for their vehicle to be impounded."
+"A pursuit was not initiated, but the driver was stopped by another patrol car later in the day, and instead of simply receiving an infringement for excessive speed, [the driver] now has a court appearance, a suspended license for 28 days, and was liable for their vehicle to be impounded."

 He said the inconvenience in losing their license, their vehicle, and appearing in court "pales in comparison to the potential outcome of them crashing at excessive speed and injuring or killing someone else or themselves."